edelabar/jekyll-gist-tag/README.markdown

 ## Installation

-Add jekyll-gist-tag.rb to the _plugins directory of your Jekyll site
+1. Add jekyll-gist-tag.rb to the _plugins directory of your Jekyll site.
+2. Create an entry for github_username in your _config.yml with your github username, e.g. ```github_username: edelabar```.
+3. Make sure your highlighter is set to pygments in your _config.yml, e.g. ```highlighter: pygments```.

 ## Usage